Table of Contents

 3 Relatable Stories From a Teacher’s Life

-Arun earns about ₹5.5 lakh a year, with no kids yet and just a modest car loan.
-At 27, he locks in a ₹1 crore term cover till 60, paying just a few thousand annually.
-Five years later, life shifts—he marries, takes a home loan, and welcomes a daughter.
-Instead of scrapping his old plan, he simply adds a ₹50 lakh top-up.
-His umbrella grows to ₹1.5 crore—perfectly matching his new responsibilities—without straining his monthly budget.
+Arun earns about ₹5.5 lakh a year, with no children yet and only a modest car loan.
+At 27, he locks in a ₹1 crore term cover till age 60, paying just a few thousand rupees annually.
+Five years later, life changes — marriage, a home loan, and a daughter.
+Instead of starting from scratch and paying higher premiums, he simply adds a ₹50 lakh top-up.
+His cover grows to ₹1.5 crore, matching his new responsibilities without straining his budget.

-Meena brings home ₹9 lakh a year.
-With two school-going kids (8 and 12) and a ₹32 lakh home loan, she suddenly realizes her old ₹50 lakh cover from single days is far too small.
-She recalculates using the income-multiple method (12× income + loans + kids’ college costs – investments).
-The math says she needs about ₹1.2 crore cover.
-She upgrades—and in one decision closes a decade-old protection gap.
+Meena earns ₹9 lakh annually and has two school-going children along with a ₹32 lakh home loan.
+She suddenly realizes that her old ₹50 lakh term cover, taken when she was single, is no longer enough.
+She recalculates using the income-multiple method (12× income + loans + children’s future costs – investments).
+The result: about ₹1.2 crore of required cover.
+By upgrading once, she closes a decade-long protection gap and gains peace of mind.

 The teacher’s checklist (print, tape near your desk)